-The solution?
-Use Git LFS, an open-source Git extension for “large file storage”.
-In short, it allows you to version large files while saving disk space and cloning time, using the same Git workflow that you’re used to.
+In short, Git LFS allows you to version large files while saving disk space and cloning time, using the same Git workflow that you’re used to.
 It does not keep all your project’s data locally.
-It only provides the version you actually need in your checked out revision.
+It only provides the version you need in your checked-out revision.

-When you mark a file as LFS file, the extension replaces the actual large file with a small pointer on your PC.
-The actual files - and all their versions - are located on the LFS remote server and only the pulled files are stored in a local cache.
-In other words, when you
+When you mark a file as an LFS file, the extension replaces the actual large file with a small pointer on your PC.
+The actual files (and all their versions) are located on the LFS remote server and only the pulled files are stored in a local cache.
+When you

 pull to your local repository, the pointer is replaced with the file and only the actual version you’ve requested gets stored locally.

-Check out this video for a brief explanation on how Git LFS works.
+Watch this informative video for a brief explanation of how Git LFS works.

-If you used Brew, go to the next step.
-If you downloaded directly from the website, open the terminal and change the current working directory to the downloaded and unzipped folder of Git LFS.
+- If you used Brew, go to the next step.
+If downloaded directly, open the terminal and change the current working directory to the downloaded and unzipped folder of Git LFS.
 Then, install:

 - Once installed, set up LFS for your account: